mattmart3/ABPS/README.md

 This README explains how to to build a custom kernel with the support for TED (Transmission Error Detector) and how to test it with the TED application.
-Different build methods are needed whether you want to build the TED kernel for a GNU Linux distribution or Android as for the latter some particular steps are required.
+Different build methods are needed whether you want to build the TED kernel for a GNU Linux distribution or Android distribution, since some additional steps are required for the latter.

 #Kernel build
 ##Linux